JaimeLaVie/JaimeLaVie.github.io/_posts/2019-11-28-What can we find from the Chinese-National-Day Twitter data.md

 ![](/assets/img/posts/nationaldaytweets/Number_of_Tweets_by_Time_(Chinese).jpg){:height="200px" width="800px"}

 The absolute sentiments towards China are calculated by subtracting the number of negative tweets from the number of positive tweets.
 And the result for English tweets are shown below.
-The lowest point is arount 18h Oct 1:
+The lowest point is around 18h Oct 1:

 ![](/assets/img/posts/nationaldaytweets/Sentiment_of Tweets_by_Time_(English).jpg){:height="200px" width="800px"}